 The following functionality requires a floating-point model that supports exceptions.
-In ARM Compiler 6 this is enabled by default, and is disabled by armclang command-line options such as -ffast-math.
+In ARM Compiler 6 this is disabled by default, and can be enabled by the armclang command-line option -ffp-mode=full.

 The C99-compatible functions are the only interface that enables you to install custom exception trap handlers with the ability to define your own return value.
 All the function prototypes, data types, and macros for this functionality are defined in fenv.h.